 The application identifies and cancels unpaid subscriptions, in turn freeing the phone number associated with those accounts for future re-use.
 The system was delivered on time and within its fixed cost.
 The auto-cancellation service exhibited zero defects in its acceptance tests and continuing operations.
 The application cleared the backlog in less than 5 weeks and OnStar subsequently saved $4 per month for each returned MIN and gained in excess of a 500% return on its investment within 3 months.

 Quoin led a follow-up project to automate the cancellation of user subscriptions associated with accounts that had a credit card associated with them.
 These subscriptions were different from the previous subscriptions because after the subscription expired, the credit card was automatically billed on a monthly basis for the continuing service.
 However, if the credit card expired or became invalid for any reason, OnStar would continue to generate revenue that they might never collect despite contacting the subscriber via marketing calls and reminder letters.

 Again, Revenue Management dealt with these subscriptions manually and had a backlog of 20,000 credit card accounts with multiple subscriptions associated with them.
 The rules for canceling these subscriptions were a lot more complex than non-credit subscriptions because there could have been revenue collected after the subscriptions expired.
 This resulted in numerous errors during the manual cancellation process that in turn resulted in subscribers being refunded an incorrect amount.

-The application identifies and cancels unpaid subscription using the correct rules defined by the business, ensuring the correct amount is refunded to the customer and in turn freeing the phone number associated with those accounts for future re-use.
-The system was also delivered on-time and within its fixed cost and exhibited zero defects in its acceptance tests and continuing operations.
+The application identifies and cancels unpaid subscriptions using the correct rules defined by the business, ensuring the correct amount is refunded to the customer and in turn freeing the phone number associated with those accounts for future re-use.
+The system was also delivered on time and within its fixed cost and exhibited zero defects in its acceptance tests and continuing operations.